astrorafael/emadb/README.md

 **emadb** is a software package that collects measurements from one or several EMA wheather stations into a SQLite Database.

-Reporting applicatons may query the database to generate repots and graphs using historic data.
-You can also monitor current station status
+Desktop applicatons may query the database to generate reports and graphs using historic data.
+You can also monitor current station status.

 Three data sources are available:

 + Per hour minima and maxima values (historic data)
++ individual samples (real time, 1 min. aprox)
 + 5 min. individual samples (historic data) (NOT YET IMPLEMENTED)
-+ individual samples (real time, 1 min. aprox)

 **Warning**: Time handled by EMA is UTC, not local time.